swusteven/ResearchOrSwim/README.md

 # ResearchOrSwim

-ReserchOrSwim is a stock investing analytics dashboard based on 3 investing principles - price momentum, earning fundamentals and Wall Street sentiments.
+ReserchOrSwim is a stock analytics dashboard based on 3 investing principles - price momentum, earning fundamentals and Wall Street sentiments.
 It simplified your investment research process as simple as just one click away.

 ---